-- In the NES version of Deja Vu, the game-over screen displayed when the player character dies note is a picture of the character's gravestone, which has his name written on it.
+- In the NES version of Déjà Vu, the game-over screen displayed when the player character dies note is a picture of the character's gravestone, which has his name written on it.
 However, the player character doesn't know his name at the beginning of the game, and the player isn't supposed to know what it is before the character remembers it.

 - Harnessed to great effect by Gravity Bone.
 As you make your way through the second mission, you obtain several items which are set to keys 1, 2, and 4 on your keyboard.
 There is no item 3.
 Your character is killed before the end of the second mission.

-- Invoked in the first Simon The Sorcerer game.
+- Invoked in the first Simon the Sorcerer game.
 You can locate a group of wizards at a bar using this method, and address them by their title.
 When they ask you how you knew they were wizards... see the page quote.

-- Amnesia The Dark Descent pops up instructional messages at appropriate times during the game.
+- Amnesia: The Dark Descent pops up instructional messages at appropriate times during the game.
 Some involve how to avoid getting attacked by monsters, which most players take as a sign that a confrontation is mere moments away.
 Sometimes, they're even correct.
 This game is known for milking anticipation for all it's worth, and this trope is no exception.

 - In general, going online in any fighting game before unlocking everyone and facing someone using a secret character.